-Land uses along the highways range from agricultural in the rural areas to commercial and industrial in the relatively dense suburban and urban environments.
-Many of these uses depend on access to a major facility to be successful.
-However, the specific conditions surrounding development along highways are also varied, so the impact of land use on existing and future roadway mobility differs from one area to the next.
-Thus, the number and types of land use policies that should be applied vary throughout a highway.
+Land uses along the US 64-NC 49 Corridor range from agricultural in the rural areas to commercial and industrial in the relatively dense suburban and urban environments.
+Many of these uses depend on access to US 64 and NC 49 to be successful.
+However, the specific conditions surrounding development in the corridor are also varied, so the impact of land use on existing and future roadway mobility differs from one area to the next.
+Thus, the number and types of land use policies that should be applied vary throughout the length of the corridor.